khadija-ashraf/LeetCodePopular/src/a/corepatterns/backtrack/README.md

 # String Partitioning
-Likewise, all-subarray generation string partitioning is also a core concepts to successfuly implement many string manipulation problems.
+Likewise, all-subarray generation string partitioning is also a core concepts to successfully implement many string manipulation problems.

 ### What is String Partitioning?